Defense Commissary Agency (DeCA)

 Benefit Fact Sheet

 The Defense Commissary Agency (DeCA) oversees the operation of a worldwide chain of military commissaries.
 DeCA commissaries provide groceries for cost plus 5% surcharge.
-Purchasing goods from the commissary saves a Family an average of more than 30% compared to shopping at civilian grocery stores.
-Commissary use is available to Regular Army, Army National Guard, and Army Reserve Soldiers, to Retirees, and to qualified dependents.
+Purchasing goods from the commissary saves Families thousands of dollars annually compared to shopping at civilian grocery stores.
+Commissary use is available to Regular Army, Army National Guard, and Army Reserve Soldiers, to Retirees, to 100% disabled Veterans, Medal of Honor recipients and to qualified Family members.
 Authorized shoppers are required to possess and show a Uniformed Services' Identification Card (ID).

 Army National Guard Soldiers on Federal Active Duty with proper ID and immediate Family members with authorized Family member IDs are eligible for unlimited commissary use.

 Commissaries are grocery stores, usually located on military installations, which sell food products and assorted goods.
 Authorized patrons purchase goods at cost plus 5% surcharge.
 The surcharge covers the costs of building new commissaries and renovating existing ones.
-This benefit saves a Family an average of more than 30% on groceries as compared to commercial market prices - savings amounting to thousands of dollars annually.
+This benefit saves Families thousands of dollars annually on groceries as compared to commercial market prices - savings amounting to thousands of dollars annually.
 Authorized shoppers can access promotional prices and the percentage of savings in their store by visiting http://www.commissaries.com, clicking on the "Shopping" tab to open a dropdown menu and accessing the "Savings Aisle" web page.

 The 2004 National Defense Authorization Act eliminated the previous restrictions on commissary shopping - including the yearly 24 shopping day limit and the Commissary Privilege Card - unless otherwise stipulated in overseas host nation agreements.
 According to the 2004 National Defense Authorization Act, with the proper ID, unlimited commissary shopping privileges are authorized for: